rloos289/d9-sandbox/README.md

 When the automated install is complete the command line output will display the admin username and password.

+After running `fin init` you will have a full D9 instance ready to go with the following things.
+- Basic configuration files from the standard profile installed and configured.
+- Settings.php and development.services.yml configured for local dev work.
+- Composer set up to allow for Drupal patches.
+- Composer set with different sections for dev and regular dependencies.
+- The admin toolbar module installed and configured as an example of a contrib module.
+- An empty custom module installed and configured as an example of custom modules.

+## Custom Commands

+fin sequelpro - Open this site's database in sequel pro (requires a local version of sequelpro `brew install --cask sequel-pro`) fin uli - Generate a one-time user login link for Drupal fin init - Starts site initialization and runs `fin site-init` (you should only have to run this once) fin site-init - Installs and configures the site (don't run this directly) fin phpcs - Validates all of the PHP in web/modules/custom to the Drupal standard fin phpcs-clean-up - Fixes everything marked by `fin phpcs` that can be fixed automatically fin remindme - Prints helpful docker terms and links to the terminal. fin test - Test the site installation.

 ## More automation with 'fin init'